abutsik4/Pixels/README.md

 # Pixels
-This is Week 5 excersie, main repository for the R material.
+This is Week 5 exercise, main repository for the R material.